darthur-inpost/InPostWooCommerce/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Inpost is a free plugin that allows parcel creation and label printing for delivery to an InPost locker.
+InPost WooCommerce is a free plugin that allows parcel creation and label printing for delivery to an InPost locker.

 == Description ==